-The term Generalized MPLS (GMPLS) signifies the architecture, in which a number of switched network transport layers are stacked onto each other and are operated under the authority of a unified control function.
-Traditionally, different technological layers of multi-layer networks were operated by isolated control planes with no, or very limited information exchange between the control planes responsible for the different layers.
+Traditionally, different technological layers of multilayer networks were operated by isolated control planes with no, or very limited information exchange between the control planes responsible for the different layers.
 This model is called the Overlay model, since the upper layer is simply overlayed on top of the lower layer without the two being aware of each other in any regards.
 This model was later extended to allow for limited information exchange between control planes.
 The resultant control architecture is called the Augmented model.
-With the advent of GMPLS, it became possible to completely separate the control plane from the data plane, which opened the way to introduce all the technological layers to under the control of a unified control plane.
-This huge integration of vastly different network technologies is made possible by the abstraction of the notion of "labels": basically any quantity of traffic that can be differentiated, de-multiplexed and switched individually within the actual network layer is treated as a Label Switched
+With the advent of GMPLS, it became possible to completely separate the control plane from the data plane, which opened the way to introduce all the technological layers to under the authority of a unified control plane.
+This huge integration of vastly different network technologies is made possible by the abstraction of the notion of "labels": basically any quantity of traffic flow that can be differentiated, de-multiplexed and switched individually within the actual network layer is treated as a Label Switched Path (LSP) in GMPLS, like for instance a time slot in a time-division multiplexed infrastructure or a wavelength channel on an optical fiber.

-Path (LSP) in GMPLS, like for instance a time slot in a timedivision multiplexed infrastructure or a wavelength channel on an optical fiber.
-On the one hand, the abstraction of LSPs makes it possible to monitor and control the entire stack of network layers by a common control infrastructure, thus advancing the convergence of new and legacy protocols and the seamless interconnection of heterogeneous networks.
-From the standpoint of routing and Traffic Engineering, on the other hand, the integrated view of the network (the so called Peer model) implies that the routing entity has combined resource and topology information from all the network layers, which facilitates for attaining better network efficiency than is possible under the strict separation of control functionalities, enforced by the conventional overlay model.
+On the one hand, the abstraction of LSPs makes it possible to monitor and control the entire stack of network layers by a common control infrastructure, thus advancing the convergence of new and legacy technologies and the seamless interconnection of heterogeneous networks.
+From the standpoint of routing and Traffic Engineering, on the other hand, the integrated view of the network (the so called Peer model) implies that the routing entity has combined resource and topology information from all the network layers, which facilitates for attaining better network efficiency than it is possible under the strict separation of control functionalities, enforced by the conventional overlay model.